AmplifierDevel/Aspiranet/README.md

 - New content can be added on the top right **Add Entry**
 - Content on unique pages such as **About Us**, **Approach** or **Homepage** will be found under **Unique Page Content**

+### Staging website and previewing
+A staging website is available at [https://aspiranet-staging.netlify.com](https://aspiranet-staging.netlify.com) To preview your drafted content, save it (and make sure its still a Draft so that the production website does not display the new content).
+The staging website should build automatically and you will be able to preview your drafted content approximately after 1mn.

 ### Homepage Sliders
 They are found under Campaign in Contentful.
 You can change their order using the *Order* field.
 1 will be the first slide.
 2 will be the second slide.